MicrosoftDocs/azure-stack-docs/azure-local/manage/manage-secure-baseline.md

 ## View security baseline compliance in the Azure portal

 After you enroll your Azure Local instance with Microsoft Defender for Cloud or assign the built-in policy *Windows machines should meet requirements of the Azure compute security baseline*, a compliance report is generated.
-For the full list of rules your Azure Local machine is compared to, see [Windows security baseline](/azure/governance/policy/samples/guest-configuration-baseline-windows).
+For the full list of rules your Azure Local instance is compared to, see [Windows security baseline](/azure/governance/policy/samples/guest-configuration-baseline-windows).

 For an Azure Local machine, when all the hardware requirements for Secured-core are met, the default expected compliance score is 321 out of 324 rules - that is, 99% of the rules are compliant.